 Under the SCALEUP FOA, ARPA-E will select Semi-Finalists based on a Preliminary Application.
 Selection as a Semi-Finalist for SCALEUP is designed to encourage a Full Application submission.
 Applicants not selected as a Semi-Finalist are not invited to submit a Full Application.
-Semi-Finalists will be invited to attend a Workshop designed to facilitate discussion with industry, investors, and potential Commercialization and Financial Partners.
+Semi-Finalists will be invited to attend a virtual Workshop Series - described below - designed to facilitate discussion with industry, investors, and potential Commercialization and Financial Partners.
 ARPA-E will select Finalists based on a Full Application and Awardees will be selected following Finalists' Oral Presentations.